 Cinnamon filling

-How to make Easy Cinnamon roll muffins recipe
+How to Make Cinnamon roll muffins

 - Mixing Milk and Yeast: Rehydrate the dry baker's yeast in warm milk and let it rest for a few minutes.